Dick's Pittsburgh Marathon 2026 · Pittsburgh, PA

 2024 48°F 63°F 65% 7 mph NW Ideal Cool and clear — one of the better recent conditions years.
 Strong performances across age groups.

 2023 57°F 72°F 78% 6 mph S Warm Temperatures climbed faster than forecast.
-Humidity made the Oakland hills feel harder than the elevation numbers suggest.
+Humidity made the Forbes Ave climb at mile 12 feel even harder than the 173-foot gain suggests.

 2022 44°F 58°F 60% 11 mph NW Cool Cold and breezy start with a northwest wind on exposed bridges.
 Conditions warmed nicely by the halfway point.